-One is the active ingredient in one of the most popular recreational drugs in the world, and the other is one of the most popular and promising health supplements of our time.
+One is the active ingredient in one of the most popular recreational drugs in the world, and the other is one of the most popular and promising health supplements of our time, CBD oil.

-But for many, if not most people, the list of cannabinoids and their effects ends there.
+But for many, the knowledge of cannabinoids and their effects ends there.

 What is CBG, for example?
 Have you heard of THCV?
-We’re willing to bet you will soon!
+We’re willing to bet you don’t, but will do soon!

 But first, what exactly are cannabinoids, and why do they differ so much?

 What's in this Guide?

 What are Cannabinoids?

 The hemp plant has many natural compounds, but among these, there are at least 66 confirmed cannabinoids and 113 suspected ones.